Protons Pass Through The Notoriously Impermeable Material Graphene

 Geim and his team have yet to work out exactly how protons permeate the 2-D membranes, although they know that the density of the electron cloud between the membranes’ atoms plays a role.

-At room temperature, hBN membranes conduct protons better than graphene, the researchers found.
+At room temperature, hBN membranes conduct protons better than graphene does, the researchers found.
 Nitrogen atoms within an hBN network attract valence electrons more strongly than do the boron atoms within the network.
 The interstitial electron cloud within hBN becomes thin as a result.
-The symmetric arrangement of graphene’s carbon atoms creates a more uniform, dense electron cloud that is tougher for protons to penetrate.
+The symmetric arrangement of graphene’s carbon atoms creates a more uniform, denser electron cloud that is tougher for protons to penetrate.

 The team also studied 2-D molybdenum disulfide membranes, which had the densest electron clouds according to the team’s simulations and the poorest proton conductivity according to their measurements.